siarkonyar/fitnessChronicleApp/docs/OFFLINE_ERROR_HANDLING.md

 ## Best Practices

-1. **Always handle errors**: Use the offline error handlers for all tRPC operations
+1. **Always handle errors**: Use the offline error handlers for all Firebase operations
 2. **Provide fallbacks**: Have offline alternatives for critical operations
 3. **User guidance**: Clear messaging about what users can do when offline
 4. **Consistent experience**: Use the same error handling pattern across the app